Tipser/slate/source/includes/_tipser-elements.md

 tipser.elements('posId')
 ```

-Make sure that the `posId` is replaced with the actual id.
+Make sure that the `posId` is replaced with the actual id corresponding to your account.

 Complete working example could look like: